vethackathon2025/gitmcp-context/README.md

 **Built for the 2025 Veterans Hackathon** | November 13, 2025 | Microsoft Garage, NYC

-**📖 [Read how AI was used to build this AI solution](META.md)** - A meta-analysis of using Claude Code to design, build, and document this system in 48 hours
+**📖 [Read how AI was used to build this AI solution](META.md)** - A meta-analysis of using Claude Code to design, build, and document this system in 2 hours.

 ---